3D Object Detection and Vehicle Classification based on LiDAR Point Clouds for Real-time Traffic Flow Monitoring

 Abstract

 Vehicle detection plays an important role in analyzing traffic flow data for efficient planning in intelligent transportation.
 Machine Learning technology has been increasingly used for vehicle detection in both 2D real-time traffic flow video and 3D point clouds.
 Adverse weather conditions, such as fog, rain, snow, extreme wind, and other conditions prove to be challenging for 2D vehicle detection.
 3D LiDAR point clouds can be more resistant to adverse weather conditions.
-Most of the existing research on 3D vehicle detection are used for autonomous vehicle driving with the LiDAR cameras are deployed on vehicles.
+Most of the existing research on 3D vehicle detection is used for autonomous vehicle driving with the LiDAR cameras deployed on vehicles.
 There is a lack of research on real-time vehicle detection for intelligent transportation with LiDAR cameras deployed by highway/freeway.
 In this project, we propose to build a system that collects real-time traffic flow data through 3D LiDAR cameras, processes the 3D point cloud data for vehicle detection and classification, and provides a web-based service with vehicles detected and classified in real-time traffic flow and data visualization for statistical traffic flow data.

 Motivation/Research Problem

 Object detection includes the parametrization of a bounding box containing the recognized and classified object.
 Most research in that area has focused on two-dimensional (2D) object detection based on widely available Red-Green-Blue (RGB) or grayscale images.
 However, this completely leaves out the third dimension and only partly imitates the human visual system.
-In fact, many modern applications like robot assistants or autonomous vehicles are highly dependent on depth and surface data to securely navigate in three-dimensional (3D) environments through LiDAR cameras.
+In fact, many modern applications, like robot assistants or autonomous vehicles, are highly dependent on depth and surface data to securely navigate in three-dimensional (3D) environments through LiDAR cameras.
 With the rising availability of mobile 3D sensors like RGB-Depth (RGB-D) cameras and LiDAR (light detection and ranging) sensors, more depth data can be captured and processed.
 This allowed great progress in the field of 3D object detection (3DOD) and brought forth a variety of heterogeneous methods and solutions used for this task.

 The goal of this project is to detect and classify vehicle types and monitor the real-time traffic flow of highways in Southern California.

-- Use Velodyne cameras to collect 3D LiDAR point cloud data for traffic flow on highways
+Use Velodyne cameras to collect 3D LiDAR point cloud data for traffic flow on highways

-- Automate the data calibration for matrices setting of 3D LiDAR camera
+Automate the data calibration for matrices setting of 3D LiDAR camera

-- Build 3D machine learning models to detect vehicles and classify vehicle types in 3D LiDAR point cloud data
+Build 3D machine learning models to detect vehicles and classify vehicle types in 3D LiDAR point cloud data

-- Develop a system that monitors and visualizes the real-time traffic flow of highways in South California
+Develop a system that monitors and visualizes the real-time traffic flow of highways in South California

-- Apply 3D vehicle detection and classification models on real-time LiDAR point cloud traffic flow and output vehicle detection and classification results, including vehicle types and coordinates, etc.
+Apply 3D vehicle detection and classification models on real-time LiDAR point cloud traffic flow and output vehicle detection and classification results, including vehicle types and coordinates, etc.

-- Visualize the real-time statistical vehicle detection and classification results and predict the traffic flow on highways
+Visualize the real-time statistical vehicle detection and classification results and predict the traffic flow on highways

 Research Methods